Billaferd/QuantumNexus/Card Creation Guidelines.md

 ### Range

-If a card requires a range then the close range value is free, the Mid range value is worth 2 points and the Far range value is worth 4 points.
+If a card requires a range then the close range value is free or 0, the Mid range value is worth 2 points and the Far range value is worth 4 points.

 ### Attack and Defense

 Attack and defense will cost a rate of about 1 purchase point for every two Attack and/or Defense rounded down.
-The Attack and Defense values are summed for the purchase calculation (Ceiling((Attack+Defense)/2)).
+The Attack and Defense values are summed for the purchase calculation Attack+Defense.

 ### Rule Box Effects